Define relationships in data models (Beta)

 🚩

 This documentation describes a private beta feature and is under construction.
-This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in Sigma, is removed.
+This documentation should not be considered part of our published documentation until this notice, and the corresponding Beta flag on the feature in the Sigma service, is removed.
 As with any beta feature, the feature described below is subject to quick, iterative changes.
-The latest experience in the Sigma service may differ from the contents of this document.
-Beta features are subject to the disclaimer on Beta features.
+The latest experience in the Sigma service might differ from the contents of this document.
+Beta features are subject to the Beta features disclaimer.

 If you are interested in joining a limited test group and enabling this feature in your Sigma organization, contact Support or reach out to your Account Executive.